bruno-novo-it/bruno-novo-it/README.md

 My name is Bruno, i like to run, cycle and play soccer.
 I love learning new things.

 - 🔭 I’m currently working with Cloud and DevOps culture
-- 🌱 I’m currently learning a lot of thing in software development world
+- 🌱 I’m currently learning a lot of things in software development world
 - 📫 How to reach me:
   :briefcase:[Linkedin](https://www.linkedin.com/in/bruno-novo-29531364/)
                        :camera:[Instagram](https://www.instagram.com/brunocnovo)